Dolphy: 1992–2012: Later works, honors and final years

-2012 to present: Posthumous honors
+Posthumous honors

 After his death, on July 13, 2012, President Aquino declared a "National Day of Remembrance" in honor of Dolphy's contributions to the Philippine showbiz industry.

 During his wake at the Heritage Park in Taguig, fellow actor and former Philippine President Joseph Estrada bestowed the 2012 People's Artist Award on him to recognize Quizon's many contributions to the movie industry.
 On November 23, 2013, Philippine Postal Corporation (PHLPost) released a limited edition "Dolphy Stamp", and first day cover.
 A mobile app entitled Dolphy's Cleanup was released in honor of Quizon in December 2013 for the iOS platform, with a port for Android devices released in 2014.
 The edutainment game, developed by iGen Technologies, puts players in the role of Dolphy as he helps clean up the neighborhood, with part of the revenue from the game's sales to be donated to charity.
 Also that year, the documentary film The Search for Weng Weng was released.
 In it, Quizon is interviewed about his former colleague.

 On July 25, 2020, Google celebrated his 92nd birthday with a Google Doodle.

 Araneta also noted that Dolphy grew up in Manila, where he began his showbiz career as a dancer at the Avenue, Lyric and Orient theaters.

 ABS-CBN Studio 1, one of the oldest studio of ABS-CBN was transformed into a proscenium theater and was named in honor of Dolphy on his 80th birthday in 2008.
 A necrological service was held in the namesake theatre for Dolphy at the time of his death.

 Personal life

 Relationships

 Quizon never married and was public with his relationships and family.
 He has 18 children from six relationships.
-In his autobiography, he mentioned that he had five relationships before Padilla, that bore children.
-The last being Alma Moreno.
-Some of his children are in the business just like their father.
+In his autobiography, he mentioned that he had five relationships before Zsa Zsa Padilla that bore children, the last being Alma Moreno.
+Some of his children followed their father's footsteps in showbiz.